 · satisfactory condition;

-· Restoration of the anatomical shape and function of the tooth;
+· recovery anatomical shape and functions of the tooth;

-· Restoration of the aesthetics of teeth and dentition.
+· restoration of aesthetics of teeth and dentition.

 Hospitalization

-Indications for hospitalization with an indication of the type of hospitalization: No
+Indications for hospitalization indicating the type of hospitalization: No

 Preventive actions: